Skip to content

 </table>

-If a module defines an option set with the same name as a global one, the module-specific definition takes precedence.
+If a module defines a preset set with the same name as a global one, the module-specific definition takes precedence.
 This happens because the header HTML appears first in the combined document, and later definitions override earlier ones.

 For example, if the header defines: